"Family practice is the keystone specialty in American medicine. We will do everything in our power to preserve, enhance, and improve it."

 During residency, David intends to continue mentoring students and encouraging them to pursue a career in healthcare.
 Thereafter, he plans to create a free clinic for the underserved in rural Wisconsin that will also serve as a teaching center for healthcare students.
 On a broader scale, he wants to serve as an advocate to decrease childhood obesity on the national level.

-Nick West, a 2018 Pisacano Scholar, is a 4th-year medical student at Oregon Health and Science University (OHSU).
+a 2018 Pisacano Scholar, graduated from Oregon Health and Science University (OHSU) and is currently a 1st-year resident in Klamath Falls, OR.
 He graduated summa cum laude from Oregon State University (OSU) with a Bachelor of Science in Bioresource Research.

 As an undergraduate Nick received several awards, including the OSU Waldo-Cummings Student of the Year Award two years in a row, the OSU College of Agricultural Sciences Outstanding Senior Award, and the OSU Presidential Award.
 Elected as Oregon's Future Farmers of America (FFA) State Vice President, Nick traveled over 30,000 miles in the state of Oregon, speaking and presenting workshops for agricultural education classrooms.
 He also traveled to China and within the United States for various leadership conferences.
 After retiring from his position of vice president for Oregon FFA, Nick was appointed to State Convention Director.
 In this volunteer position Nick oversaw all proceedings during the Oregon FFA State Convention Sessions, attended by approximately 3,000 students and parents.
 As an intern with US Congressman Greg Walden in Washington, DC during the summer of his sophomore year, Nick compiled data and records for public land timber harvests into memorandums for the Congressman.
 He spent two summers as a wildland firefighter in La Grande, Oregon, and developed a program to teach wildland firefighters and other forest service personnel in Oregon and Washington about sexual harassment awareness and prevention strategies.